Relationship manager: Fostering strong client relationships

 Sales relationship managers

-A sales relationship manager is responsible for linking with key accounts and driving sales growth.
+A sales relationship manager links with key accounts and drives sales growth.
+They work closely with the sales team to:

 - Identify potential clients